-The AMERICAN AND CANADIAN SPORT, TRAVEL, AND OUTDOOR SHOW, an annual event in Cleveland, was first held in 1927 at the PUBLIC AUDITORIUM and ran until 1930, when it was discontinued due to the Depression.
-Commonly referred to as the Sportman's Show, it resumed in 1937 and has taken place every year since then.
+The AMERICAN AND CANADIAN SPORT, TRAVEL, AND OUTDOOR SHOW, an annual event in Cleveland, was first held in 1927 at the PUBLIC AUDITORIUM and ran until 1930, when it was discontinued due to the Great Depression.
+Commonly referred to as the Sportsman's Show, it resumed in 1937 as the American and Canadian Sportsman's Show.
 The original event was the idea of Clevelanders Aaron W. Newman, who ran the show until his death in 1963, and Morris Ackerman, the outdoor writer for the CLEVELAND PRESS.
-The idea behind the first show in 1927 was to allow manufacturers of outdoor and sports equipment to display their products and to encourage the public's growing interest in the recreational value of the outdoors.
+The first show's mission was to allow manufacturers of outdoor and sports equipment to display their products and to further the public's growing interest in outdoor activities.

 These shows featured exhibits and demonstrations relating to boating, hunting, fishing, camping, golf, baseball, and tennis.
 Potted trees and shrubs transformed the auditorium into an outdoor setting.
 The show's return in drew 105,000.